China Unemployment Pre-Release: May 18, 2026 10:00 CST - Prior N/A Awaited banner image

 Data Releases cny

 FX traders eye China's May 2026 Unemployment data on May 18, 10:00 CST.
-A continued falling trend could bolster CNY, while a surprise rise may pressure the currency and prompt PBoC action.
+A continued falling trend supports CNY, while a surprise rise could signal economic headwinds, impacting PBoC policy.

 Indicator